 Released in 2002, Bart’s self-titled solo debut was an indie pop layer cake filled with drums, organs and vocal harmonies.
 He quickly followed that in 2003 with ‘Game Preserve’ on Antenna Farm Records.
 Next came ‘Maroon Cocoon’ in 2005, a carefully honed lo/hi fi record.
 In 2007, a side project called Honeycut released ‘The Day I Turned To Glass’ on Quannum Projects.
 Their tune, ‘Exodus Honey’, was featured on an iMac ad campaign as well as the installation disc for Mac OS Leopard and Snow Leopard.
 Bart Davenport returned in 2008 with his fourth solo album, ‘Palaces’.
 Featuring production help from psychedelic main man Kelley Stoltz, the album would be referred to by Sylvie Simmons of MOJO as “a fine example of San Fran’s vinyl and thrift shop culture, turning stuff people throw out into something new”.

 Between Fall 2010 and Spring 2011, Davenport released three European records and spent much of his time touring the continent.
 There was a covers album, ‘Searching For Bart Davenport’ (Tapete Records, Germany) and two from side projects; ‘With All Due Respect’ by Incarnations (Lovemonk, Spain) and ‘Comedians’ by Honeycut (Discograph, France).
 In 2012, Bart Davenport’s ‘Someone2Dance’ b/w ‘Cheap Words’ saw the return of longtime compatriot, Sam Flax, as Producer.
 The Flax production opened a new chapter in the Davenport saga, with synthesizers reminiscent of 80s new wave.
 Following that, Davenport relocated to Los Angeles where he gathered together the band that would eventually record ‘Physical World’, released on Lovemonk and Burger Records in March 2014 to some critical acclaim.
 Indeed, Pitchfork described it as “sophisticated and cheap-sounding at once, it’s likeable within five seconds of hitting your ears”.
-In 2017 Bart and the band recorded a follow up album titled, ‘Blue Motel’ produced by Aaron Olson whose signature sounds give the new album a darker, cinematic atmosphere.
+In 2017 Bart & The Bedazzled recorded a follow up album titled, ‘Blue Motel’ produced by Aaron M. Olson whose signature sounds give the new album a darker, cinematic atmosphere.